Skip to content

 • Compute diversity — Databricks, Synapse Spark, and Synapse Serverless SQL all query the same lakehouse, so teams pick the engine that fits their workload without duplicating data.

 Why "one-stop shop"?
 Most reference implementations cover one of these paradigms.
-CSA-in-a-Box implements all three — plus AI/ML integration, compliance mappings for six regulatory frameworks, 11 migration playbooks, 18 end-to-end vertical examples, and production runbooks — in a single, fork-ready repository.
+CSA-in-a-Box implements all three — plus AI/ML integration, control mappings across the major federal and commercial compliance frameworks, a library of migration playbooks and end-to-end vertical examples, and production runbooks — in a single, fork-ready repository.

 Choose your path